aliutkus/atomizer/README.md

 This corresponds to _masks_ in the typical parlance for Transformer models.
 A particularity of our approach is that we train a different mask for each feature.

 ### II.B.
 Atoms sequence modelling
+Now that we have a way to convert audio into a sequency of discrete tokens that are then converted as a sequence of $D$-dimensional vectors through embedding, we are ready to apply any language model to process it.

+As different kinds of applications, we propose the following:
+* **Atomic classification for source separation**.
+For some target source, we may want to classify all of its atoms as belonging or not to some given source.
+This is readily done through a Transformer model followed by a classification head.
+The target for training may be taken as the ideal ratio mask for that source in the MDCT domain.
+* **Bandwidth extension**.
+We may input the model with some low frequency atoms as inputs from a coder, and then have target atoms whose velocity is unknown, located at every time-frequency bin.
+* **Audio generation / inpainting**.
+As a more general thing to do, we may input the model with some context atoms for a coder, and then generate a sequence of further atoms through a generative language model.

+## References

 [^1]: Plumbley, Mark D., et al. "Sparse representations in audio and music: from coding to source separation."
 Proceedings of the IEEE 98.6 (2009): 995-1005.